ilajosmanov/nonlbs/content/catalog/vitamin-b.md

 length: "73"
 shoulders: "45"
 sleeve: "68"
+waist: "0"
+rise: "0"
 description: |-
-  Made of\
+  Made of
   two vintage sacks and two reworked shirts.
+  This item is one of a kind.

-  How to take care\
+  How to take care
-  Wash at 30 degrees\
+  Wash at 30 degrees
-  Do not bleach\
+  Do not bleach
   Iron inside out
 images:
   - image1: ../../static/pink_z_img_8463_retouched.jpg